 The Myths and Mysteries of Prehistory

 Is there such a thing as “human nature,” and if so, what is it?
 The human story begins 3 million years ago, but written history dates back a mere few thousand years.
 Only within the last several decades have we begun to decode the origin of our species.
 This course will take us to the brink of what we know and what we don’t, while we all discuss and ponder the possibilities together.
 This examination of prehistory offers a window into who we are, where we’ve come from, and where we need to go.
+No prerequisite.

 Tuesdays, May 2nd, 9th, 16th, 30th || 7:00–8:30 pm